Turner Carroll Gallery History

 Tonya Turner Carroll advises private collectors and corporate clients on art acquisitions, assisting them in research, value estimations, and collecting.
 She has curated numerous exhibitions of contemporary art for museums, art centers, and cultural centers in the U.S. and abroad.
 Among them, Hung Liu: Women Warriors, at the Kalamazoo Institute of Art in Kalamazoo, Michigan.
 Others include numerous exhibitions of contemporary Mexican artwork at the Four Seasons Resort Cultural Center in Punta Mita, Mexico; and Mexican contemporary art at St. Regis Punta Mita Resort’s Cultural Center.
 With husband, Michael Carroll and their children, Turner Carroll created Arte Mita, an organization bringing international artists together with school children of different countries.
 Via youth art sales, Arte Mita has helped form art programs and art supplies at schools in Sayulita and Punta de Mita, Mexico, as well as in New Mexico and the Navajo Nation.

 Turner Carroll and husband Michael Carroll wrote the definitive monograph on Traian Alexandru Filip, which won a small press book award upon publication.
 She has also authored several articles, blogs, and catalogue essays on contemporary art and artists.
-Turner Carroll has served on the boards of the Santa Fe Gallery Association, Friends of Contemporary Art for the New Mexico Museum of Art, and currently serves on the Governing Board of 516 Arts in Albuquerque.
+Turner Carroll has served on the boards of the Santa Fe Gallery Association, Friends of Contemporary Art for the New Mexico Museum of Art, and currently serves on the Governing Board of 516 Arts, a contemporary museum in Albuquerque.